-Zeplin for Visual Studio Code lets you quickly access the designs you’re working on, follow design changes, open the Jira issues they’re attached to — all from within VS Code. 🔌
+Zeplin for Visual Studio Code lets you quickly access the designs you’re working on, follow design changes, and open the Jira issues they’re attached to — all from within VS Code. 🔌

-Installing the Zeplin Visual Studio Code Extension
+Installing Zeplin Visual Studio Code Extension

 Logging in to Zeplin

-Open the Zeplin sidebar, click on the "Login to Zeplin" button.
+Open the Zeplin sidebar, and click on the "Login to Zeplin" button.
 You’ll see a confirmation pop-up that wants you to redirect to Zeplin Web App.
 Click on the “Open” button to continue.

-Login in the Web App if you are not already logged in and click on the "Connect to VS Code" button:
+Login in Web App if you are not already logged in and click on the "Connect to VS Code" button:

-Confirm the pop-up to redirect back to VS Code and you will be logged in.
+Confirm the pop-up to redirect back to VS Code, and you will be logged in.

 Adding a project or a styleguide

 Click on the “Add project" button if you want to add your projects, or click on the “Add styleguide" button if you want to add your styleguides.
-Select your workspace, then you’ll see the list of your projects or styleguides.
+Select your workspace, and then you’ll see the list of your projects or styleguides.
 Click on the ones you want to add to the Zeplin sidebar.

-- Expand the list to see their screens and components by clicking on the "Expand" icon on the left.
+Expand the list to see their screens and components by clicking on the "Expand" icon on the left.

-- Pin a screen or a component by clicking on the "Pin" icon on the right to see them in the "Pinned" list.
+Pin a screen or a component by clicking on the "Pin" icon on the right to see them in the "Pinned" list.
 You can unpin them anytime by clicking the "Unpin" icon on the right.